Towards the Generalization of Contrastive Self-Supervised Learning: Introduction

-With the mathematical description of data augmentation settled, we then prove the upper bound of downstream classification error in Section~\ref{sec: classifier}.
-It reveals that the generalization of contrastive SSL depends on three key factors.
-The first one is the \emph{alignment} of positive samples, which is the common objective that contrastive algorithms aim to optimize.
-The second one is the \emph{divergence} of class centers, which prevents the collapse of representation.
-We remark that ``divergence'' characterizes the sufficient condition of generalization more precisely than the ``uniformity'' indicator of \cite{wang2020understanding} (see discussion in Section~\ref{sec: classifier}).
-The third factor is the \emph{concentration} of augmented data, i.e., the model trained using the augmented data with sharper concentration exhibits a better generalization ability.
-Notice that the first two factors, alignment and divergence, can be optimized by SSL algorithms, while the third factor is priorly decided by the pre-determined data augmentation.
-Therefore, data augmentation plays a role as important as algorithms in contrastive SSL.
+With the mathematical description of data augmentation settled, we then prove an upper bound of downstream classification error rate in Section~\ref{sec: classifier}.
+It reveals that the generalization of contrastive SSL is related to three key factors.
+The first one is \emph{alignment} of positive samples, which is a common objective that contrastive learning algorithms aim to optimize.
+The second one is \emph{divergence} of class centers, which prevents the collapse of representation.
+The third factor is \emph{concentration} of augmented data, i.e., a sharper concentration of augmented data indicates a better generalization error bound.
+We remark that the first two factors are properties of representations that can be optimized during the learning process.
+However, the third factor is determined by pre-defined data augmentation and is independent of the learning process.
+Thus, data augmentation plays a crucial role in contrastive SSL.

-To verify the above three factors, we rigorously prove that not only InfoNCE but also cross-correlation loss (which does not directly optimize the geometry of embedding space) can satisfy the first two factors (Section~\ref{sec: loss}).
-For the third factor, we conduct various experiments on the real-world dataset to verify that the model trained using the augmented data with sharper concentration in terms of the proposed augmented distance indeed has better performance on downstream tasks (Section~\ref{sec: experiments}).
+We then study the above three factors in more depth.
+In Section~\ref{sec: loss}, we rigorously prove that not only the InfoNCE loss but also the cross-correlation loss (which does not directly optimize the geometry of embedding space) can satisfy the first two factors.
+For the third factor, we conduct various experiments on the real-world datasets and observe that the downstream performance of contrastive SSL is highly correlated to the concentration of augmented data in Section~\ref{sec: experiments}.

-In summary, our contributions include: 1) proposing a novel $(\sigma,\delta)$-measure to quantify the data augmentation; 2) proposing a theoretical framework for contrastive SSL, which indicates that alignment, divergence, and concentration are key factors of generalization; 3) provably verifying that not only InfoNCE but also cross-correlation loss satisfy the first two factors; and 4) empirically verifying that sharper concentration w.r.t.\ the proposed augmented distance leads to better downstream performance.
+In summary, our contributions include: 1) proposing a novel $(\sigma,\delta)$-measure to quantify data augmentation; 2) presenting a theoretical framework for contrastive SSL that highlights alignment, divergence, and concentration as key factors for generalization ability; 3) provably verifying that not only the InfoNCE loss but also the cross-correlation loss satisfy alignment and divergence; 4) showing a strong correlation between downstream performance and concentration of augmented data.